dyellin/dyellin.github.io/README.md

 - Rachael Ray for CBS
   - Promoted from Assistant Editor to Editor after 3 seasons
   - During 6 seasons on the show, edited and helped deliver over 1,000 episodes
-  - Our team of editors and producers delivered a show every day
 - Moving in 2008 and Dean Darling feature films for 19th Floor Productions
 - People/EW Network Streaming Series & Shorts for Time
 - International Champions Cup Branded Content for Vaynermedia